trumpfheller/trumpfheller.github.io/testing/btt_picolo.md

 ### Piccolo

 * is a Bluetooth protocol analyzer and sniffer designed for monitoring and analyzing Bluetooth communications.
-It is particularly used in Bluetooth development, testing, and debugging.
-Personally, I usesd it only once: infotainment system protoype which was Linux based and rather complex but bsed on a different chip (chip determines compute)
+* is particularly used in Bluetooth development, testing, and debugging.
+* Personally, I usesd it only once: infotainment system protoype which was Linux based and rather complex but bsed on a different chip (chip determines compute).
+Dev protoypes are always more fun :)

 ### Key Features of Piccolo